Magnifying Networks for Images with Billions of Pixels: Introduction

-MagNets provide a new way of solving both the ``where'' and ``what'' problems of gigapixel image analysis in an end-to-end fashion~\cite{DimiAranCaie2019}.
-Given the innate transparency, no preprocessing requirements, and ability to perform both localization and classification tasks with no additional information (only slide-level information used~\cite{DimiAranCaie2019}), it would be no exaggeration to say that MagNets have the potential to revolutionize fields, such as Digital Pathology.
+In this work, we focus on training and evaluating MagNets for WSI classification~\cite{DimiAranCaie2019}.
+In particular, we conduct experiments by benchmarking MagNets on the Camelyon data sets.
+The Camelyon challenge provides a fitting problem for MagNets, considering the varying granularity that needs to be accessed in having to predict macro--metastases, micro--metastasis, and isolated tumour cells (ITC) from WSIs.
+Given the innate transparency of a model with hard attention, no preprocessing requirements, and ability to perform both localization and classification tasks with no additional information (only slide-level information used~\cite{DimiAranCaie2019}), it would be no exaggeration to say that MagNets have the potential to revolutionize fields, such as Digital Pathology.
+Our contributions are: \begin{itemize} \item We propose the possibility of identifying and magnifying ROIs starting from a very low resolution downsampled version of the WSI ($56 \times 56 \times 3$ dimensions).
+We experimentally show that recursively identifying and magnifying ROIs, allows for the extraction of informative areas across magnification levels, without having to preprocess billions of pixels.

+\item We introduce a novel form of the spatial transformer module so that we can explore the possibility of ``learning to zoom'' for gigapixel images, without leaving the weakly supervised paradigm.

+\item To the best of our knowledge, this is the first work that automatically finds, and fuses information from multiple \emph{learnt} magnifications on WSIs.
+The proposed method is able to exploit rich contextual and salient features, overcoming the typical problem of patch--based processing that poorly capture the information that is distributed beyond the patch size.
+This is an important step towards creating a network architecture that can generalize across different modalities in computational pathology.